 7. Pray.
 The more you pray, the less you’ll panic.
 The more you worship, the less you worry.
 “Don’t worry about anything, but in all your prayers ask God for what you need, always asking him with a thankful heart.”
 Philippians 4:6

 8. Remember that unjust criticism is often a disguised compliment.
 “Consider the source” has saved me from a lot of worry when it comes to criticism.
 Sometimes critics pick on an obscure part of your life or behaviour because that’s the only fault they can find with you.
-Rather than be peeved that they are so petty, take it as a pat on the back that your behaviour is exemplary.
+Rather than be peeved that they are so petty, take it as a pat on the back that your behavior is exemplary.

 9. Rest before you get tired.
 A tired mind is a dangerous mind.
 Fatigue makes cowards of us all.
 Rest before you are tired so you can try again when you are refreshed.
-Take a brief break every 60 minutes during the day.
+Take a brief break every sixty minutes during the day.
 Get up from your desk…go for a walk…stretch.
 Sometimes a change is as good as a rest.
 Change your place.
 Change your posture.
 Change your info intake.